-An FHA loan is the easiest way to finance a mobile home purchase.
+An FHA loan is the often easiest way to finance a mobile home purchase.
 Standard FHA rules apply, like 3.5% down and lower credit standards, but there are some additional property inspections required.

-You’d be surprised at how many cities, counties, states, offer down payment assistance to low and moderate income home buyers.
+When you have a low income, it can be tough to save enough to buy a home.
+But you’d be surprised how many cities, counties, and states, offer down payment assistance to low and moderate-income home buyers.
 In fact, there are too many to list.

 Down payment assistance, otherwise known as DPA, is a powerful tool for homeownership.
 It eliminates years of scrimping and saving for a down payment.
-When you have a low income, it’s tough to save enough to buy a home.

 HUD’s HOME Investment Partnership Program

-HUD distributes funds each year to jurisdictions in all 50 states to help low income home buyers.
+HUD distributes funds each year to jurisdictions in all 50 states to help low-income home buyers.
 Eligible buyers must make no more than 80% of the area’s median income.